The Complete Guide to Probiotics

 • Kimchi: This Korean fermented vegetable dish offers probiotics along with vitamins A, B, and C.

-• Kombucha: This fermented tea beverage has gained enormous popularity in US markets.
+• Kombucha: This fermented tea beverage has gained enormous popularity in US markets as a functional beverage.

 • Miso: This Japanese fermented soybean paste adds flavor to soups and marinades while delivering probiotic benefits.